PlaidWeb/publ-site/content/manual/Getting started.md

     * `lightbox`: A library used for presenting images in a gallery ([example page](/yay-cats-wooooo))
     * `pygments.default.css`: A stylesheet used by the Markdown engine when formatting code

 For more information about templates, see [the manual on template formats](/template-format).
-The only required templates are `index.html`, `entry.html`, and `error.html`.
+The only required template is `index.html`, but it's a good idea to also provide an `entry.html` and `error.html`.

 For more information about content, see [that manual page](/entry-format).